Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 High-Risk Cases: Modify the Groom

-These require a modified SOP:
+These cases require a modified SOP:

 Puppies with low tolerance

-Seniors with pain/low stamina
+Seniors with pain or low stamina

 Brachycephalic breeds (heat sensitive)